all saints' church, basingstoke

 In 1914, to address the rapidly growing town, the parish passed a resolution to appeal for funds both for a permanent building for All Saints' and for a temporary church for the western district of Basingstoke.
 Whether this appeal would have been successful in time of war and after the heavy demands made on the generosity of parishioners over the previous few years is not known; no sooner was the resolution made public than an offer of £5,000 was made to pay for the building of a permanent church for All Saints'.

-The Rev. Alexander Titley Hall, a retired clergyman from Lincolnshire and now settled in Basingstoke, made this “munificent” offer.
-He lived in a large house just off Cliddesden Road.
-The cost of the church eventually rose to £18,000 and this was met entirely by the Rev. Titley Hall.
+Rev Titley Hall’s “munificent” offer was readily accepted.
+The cost of the church eventually rose to £18,000 and this was met entirely by Rev Titley Hall.
 The architect chosen to design the new building was Temple Moore who was well known for the many fine churches he designed in the early part of the 20th century especially the Chapel of Pusey House, Oxford.

 Rev .Alexander Titley Hall (1851-1929)